Vizitest/vtdocs/Writerside/topics/training/test-manager/A-TM40-create-test.md

 # Create a Test Configuration
 A Test Configuration is where your actual unit and integration tests are found.
-A Test Configuration lives within a Group on the Tets Manager canvas.
+A Test Configuration lives within a Group on the Test Manager canvas.

 - Choose or create a Group.
 - Create a Test Configuration called **Water State** in the **Unit Tests** Group as [explained here](test-config-add.md).